eclipse-archived/kiso/docs/website/content/4. Contribution guide/c_coding_guidelines.md

 ```

 Do not directly include standard c headers.
-Include instead "KISO_Basics.h" which is charge of including standard C lib functionality.
+Include instead "Kiso_Basics.h" which is charge of including standard C lib functionality.

 ## Declaration and naming conventions